-As the pay-TV industry is mature, our DISH TV strategy has included an increased emphasis on acquiring and retaining higher quality subscribers, even if it means that we will acquire and retain fewer overall subscribers.
+As the pay-TV industry is mature, our DISH TV strategy has included an emphasis on acquiring and retaining higher quality subscribers, including subscribers in markets underserved by pay-TV services, even if it means that we will acquire and retain fewer overall subscribers.
 We evaluate the quality of subscribers based upon a number of factors, including, among others, profitability.
 Our DISH TV subscriber base has been declining due to, among other things, this strategy.
 There can be no assurance that our DISH TV subscriber base will not continue to decline and that the pace of such decline will not accelerate.

-Our current revenue and profit is primarily derived from providing Pay-TV services to our subscribers.
-We also generate revenue from equipment rental fees and other hardware related fees, including fees for DVRs, equipment upgrade fees and additional outlet fees from subscribers with receivers with multiple tuners; advertising services; fees earned from our inhome service operations and sales of digital receivers and related components to third-party pay-TV providers.
+Our revenue and profit is primarily derived from Pay-TV programming services that we provide to our subscribers.
+We also generate revenue from equipment rental fees and other hardware related fees, including DVRs and fees from subscribers with multiple receivers; advertising services; fees earned from our Smart Home service operations; warranty services; and sales of digital receivers and related equipment to third-party pay-TV providers.
 Our subscriber-related revenue has been declining due to, among other things, the continuing decline in our DISH TV subscriber base.
-We expect this trend to continue.
-Our most significant expenses are subscriber-related expenses, which are primarily related to programming, subscriber acquisition costs and depreciation and amortization.
+Our most significant expenses are subscriber-related expenses, which are primarily related to programming.